 Conditions Governing Access

-Folders 1-11, 1-12, 1-13, 1-14, 3-5, 3-6 and 3-7 contain xeroxes of materials from Presidential Libraries and the Library of Congress.
-Researchers desiring copies of these documents will need to get them from the institution which has the originals.
+Folders 1-11, 1-12, 1-13, 1-14, 3-5, 3-6 and 3-7 contain copies of materials from Presidential Libraries and the Library of Congress.
+Researchers desiring copies of these documents will need to acquire them from the institution that owns the original documents.